realworldocaml/book/en/compiler-output-formats.md

 `ocamlfind` to add the `-pp` flag to the compiler command-line.
 This flag instructs the compiler to run the preprocessor during its parsing phase.

-The `-package` flag adds third-party packages as normal, but the `.syntax` suffix in the package name is a convention that indicate that these are `camlp4` preprocessors instead of normal libraries.
-These modules are dynamically loaded into `camlp4o` which then parses and rewrites the input source code into conventional OCaml code that has no trace of the new keywords.
-The compiler continues on to compile this transformed code with no knowledge of the preprocessor's actions.
+The `-package` flag imports other OCaml libraries.
+The `.syntax` suffix in the package name is a convention that indicates these libraries are preprocessors that should be run during parsing.
+The syntax extension modules are dynamically loaded into the `camlp4o` command which rewrites the input source code into conventional OCaml code that has no trace of the new keywords.
+The compiler then compiles this transformed code with no knowledge of the preprocessor's actions.

-Both `fieldslib` and `sexplib` need this `with` keyword, so there is a common preprocessor library called `type_conv` that provides the extension framework for them to use.
+Both `fieldslib` and `sexplib` need this new `with` keyword and they both can't register the same extension.
+A preprocessor library called `type_conv` provides the common extension framework for them to use.
 Type_conv defines the `with` grammar extension and `ocamlfind` ensures that it's loaded before `variantslib` or `sexplib`.

-The preprocessor extensions can now generate boiler-plate OCaml code based on the type definition.
-This approach avoids the inevitable performance hit of doing this generation dynamically, but also doesn't require a complex Just-In-Time (JIT) runtime that is a source of unpredictable dynamic behaviour.
-Instead, all code is generated at compilation time via `camlp4`.
+The preprocessor extensions generate boilerplate OCaml code based on the type definition.
+This avoids the inevitable performance hit of doing the code generation dynamically.
+It also doesn't require a Just-In-Time (JIT) runtime that can be a source of unpredictable dynamic behaviour.
+Instead, all code is simply generated at compile-time via `camlp4`.

 ### Inspecting `camlp4` output

-All `camlp4` modules accept an input AST and output a modified one.
-If you're not familiar with the `camlp4` module in question, then how do you figure out what changes it's made to your code?
-The first obvious way is to read the documentation that accompanies the extension.
-Another more direct way is to use the top-level to explore the extension's behaviour, or to run `camlp4` manually yourself to see the transformation in action.
+The syntax extensions accept an input AST and output a modified one.
+If you're not familiar with the `camlp4` module in question, how do you figure out what changes it's made to your code?
+The obvious way is to read the documentation that accompanies the extension.
+Another more direct approach is to use the top-level to explore the extension's behaviour or run `camlp4` manually yourself to see the transformation in action.

 #### Using `camlp4` in the interactive top-level

-The `utop` top-level can run phrase that you type in through `camlp4` automatically.
-To get this to work, you should have at least these lines in your `~/.ocamlinit` file in your home directory (the contents of this file are automatically executed every time you run `utop`, so you can run them by hand too).
+The `utop` top-level can run the phrases that you type through `camlp4` automatically.
+You should have at least these lines in your `~/.ocamlinit` file in your home directory.
+The contents of this file are automatically executed every time you run `utop`.
+See [xref](#installation) for more details.

 ```
 #use "topfind"
 #camlp4o
 ```

-The first directive loads the extra `ocamlfind` top-level commands, which let you load `ocamlfind` packages directly (including all their dependent packages).
-The second directive instructs the top-level to filter all future phrases via `camlp4`.
+The first directive loads the `ocamlfind` top-level interface that lets you require `ocamlfind` packages (including all their dependent packages).
+The second directive instructs the top-level to filter all phrases via `camlp4`.

-You can now run `utop` and load the syntax extension you want to experiment with.
-We'll show you the `comparelib` syntax extension from Core.
-OCaml provides a polymorphic comparison operator that inspects the runtime representation of two values to see if they are equal.
-As we noted in [xref](#maps-and-hashtables), this is not as efficient or as safe as defining explicit comparison functions between values.
+You can now run `utop` and load the syntax extensions in.
+We'll use the `comparelib` syntax extension for our experiments.

+OCaml provides a built-in polymorphic comparison operator that inspects the runtime representation of two values to see if they're equal.
+As we noted in [xref](#maps-and-hashtables), the polymorphic comparison is less efficient than defining explicit comparison functions between values.
+However, it quickly become tedious to manually define comparison functions for complex type definitions.

-Let's see how `comparelib` solves this problem in `utop`.
+Let's see how `comparelib` solves this problem by running it in `utop`.

 ```ocaml
 # #require "comparelib.syntax" ;;